GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 s/(.)(.);\d*\2(\d*);(\d*(\1\d*))/\3\5\4/
 ```

-This is worthy to note as this makes the snippets for addition and subtraction closer.
+This is worthy to note as this makes the snippets for addition and subtraction easier to compare.

 ## Subtraction of two digits